hdemusg/yeuxview/devpost.md

 ## Accomplishments that we're proud of

-We are proud of several accomplishments that we achieved with our hackathon project, Eye Disease Detection with Machine Learning.
+We are proud of several accomplishments that we achieved with our hackathon project, Yeuxview.
 Here are a few highlights:

 Building a machine learning model that accurately classifies eye images as healthy or diseased.
 Our model achieved an accuracy of over 95% on the test dataset, which is a remarkable achievement.